viluiz/solver/README.md

 This repository is the official implementation of:

-[Machine learning acceleration for nonlinear solvers applied to multiphase porous media flow](https://www.sciencedirect.com/science/article/pii/S0045782521003200).
+[Machine learning acceleration for nonlinear solvers applied to multiphase porous media flow](https://www.sciencedirect.com/science/article/pii/S0045782521003200). and

+Adaptive Learning Acceleration for Nonlinear PDE Solvers (Submitted to ICML 2023)

 ## Directories: